eBill statement Information

 Once you are enrolled in the W&M Tuition Payment Plan, you will no longer receive monthly eBill statements until after the final installment due date.
 Your monthly installment amounts adjust automatically to include any new payments or charges to your W&M student account.

-Charges include tuition and fees, room, meal plan and other miscellaneous charges such as printing, lab fees, music fees, tutoring fees, orientation fees, etc. Pending financial aid and scholarships are recorded in the financial aid section of the eBill.
-The appearance of pending financial aid does not necessarily indicate that all requirements to finalize financial aid have been completed.
+Charges include tuition and fees, room, meal plan and other miscellaneous charges such as lab fees, music fees, tutoring fees, orientation fees, etc. Charges not included on your initial semester eBill statement will appear on the next statement and will be due the first of the following month.
+Financial Aid and scholarships are shown in the Memo Item or Authorized Financial Aid section of the eBill statement.
+If you have anticipated financial aid and it does not appear, please refer to the Financial Aid site for further information.
 To check on the status of pending financial aid, please contact the Financial Aid Office, 757-221-2420 or email firstname.lastname@example.org.

 Student account charges are due by the established payment deadlines.
 Failure to pay the balance due and/or to provide the required information for pending financial aid by the established payment deadlines may result in the assessment of a late fee, the loss of financial aid and/or a restrictive hold being placed on the student's account.

 Accounts may be paid via electronic check or credit card in eServices.
 Payments by cash or check are accepted at the Cashier’s Office in Blow Hall.
 Payment by check may also be sent via US Mail.
-Please make checks payable to The College of William and Mary and remember to include the student ID number on the check.
-For further information on paying your eBill, please see our payment information page.
+Please make checks payable to William & Mary and remember to include the student ID number on the check.
+For further information on paying your eStatement, please see our payment information page.

 Monthly payment plan participants